 MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

 Early Earth.
 Computer illustration of meteorites falling on a young Earth during its formation.
-Bright explosions on the surface of the Moon show a similar process is taking place there.
-The Moon appears much larger in the sky as it was nearer to Earth at this time.
-The meteorites on Earth have bright tracks caused by them partly burning up in Earth's primitive atmosphere.
-The Earth is thought to have formed around 4.6 billion years ago from the accretion of rocks and dust.
-The Moon is though to have coalesced from the debris of a collision between the young Earth and a similar but smaller body.
+Explosions on the surface of the Moon (upper right) show a similar process is taking place there.
+The Earth is thought to have formed around 4.6 billion years ago from the accretion of rocks.
+The Moon is thought to have coalesced from the debris of a collision between the young Earth and a similar but smaller body.

 Model release not required.
 Property release not required.